-Indicators and targets Objectives Activities 2022-24 Implementing agency Supporting agencies Goal Indicators: Strengthened and updated National Statistical Development Strategy 1.1 More accurate statistics on population movement Detailed review of current estimates and methodology, including key definitions ("resident", "visitor", etc. CISO CPPO, MFEM, Immigration (INTAFF), etc. (NSDS) Targets: NSDS 1.3 Better understanding of how to measure the impact of migration Develop a model of the economic effects of emigration MFEM CPPO, MFEM, Immigration (INTAFF), etc. strengthened and updated by 2024 1.4 Transparent data-set on migrant workers, including numbers and characteristics Analysis of 2021 census data and other sources, including Immigration CISO CPPO, MFEM, Immigration (INTAFF), Department of Labour, etc. 1.5 Accurate and reliable estimates of GNI and GDP (Total and per capita) Finalize estimates of GNI and GDP CISO CPPO, MFEM, etc. 1.6 Improved staffing levels and qualifications of CISO personnel Assessment of staffing needs and required qualifications OPSC/MFEM CISO 1.7 More birth and death statistics by including births and deaths to Cook Islands residents in New Zealand Follow up of recommendations made in Vital Statistics Report of 2015 and CVRS report (2021).
-TMO/CISO/MOJ CISO, 1.8 Increased body of research findings to inform policy development.
+Objectives Activities 2022-24 Implementing agencies Supporting agencies 1.1 More accurate statistics on population movement Detailed review of current estimates and methodology, including key definitions ("resident", "visitor", etc. CISO CISO CPPO, MFEM, Immigration (INTAFF), etc. 1.3 Better understanding of how to measure the impact of migration Develop a model of the economic effects of emigration MFEM CPPO, MFEM, Immigration (INTAFF), etc. 1.4 Transparent data-set on migrant workers, including numbers and characteristics Analysis of 2021 census data and other sources, including Immigration CISO CPPO, MFEM, Immigration (INTAFF), Dept of Labour, etc. 1.5 Accurate and reliable estimates of GNI and GDP (Total and per capita) Finalize estimates of GNI and GDP CIS0 CPPO, MFEM, etc. 1.6 Improved staffing levels and qualifications of CISO personnel Assessment of staffing needs and required qualifications OPSC/MFEM CISO CISO 1.7 More birth and death statistics by including births and deaths to Cook Islands residents in New Zealand Follow up of recommendations made in Vital Statistics Report of 2015 and CVRS report (2021).
+TMO/CISO/ MOJ CISO, 1.8 Increased body of research findings to inform policy development.
 Incorporate consideration of the research gap in the EDS population study (EDS 3.2).
-MFEM СРРО
+MFEM CPP0 1.9 ālmproved understanding of the population-development relationship in the Cook Islands, including the potential impact of a higher rate of population growth on economic output and distribution Prepare terms of reference and identify an appropriate research institution and funding source CPP0 MFEM

-Policy goal 2: Halting and reversing the decline in the population living in the Pa Enua\
+GOAL 2: Halting and reversing the decline in the population living in the Pa Enua

-Strategies: (1) Developing a better knowledge base of the determinants of out-migration; (2) Identifying and assessing policy options and prospects; (3) Improving social services in Pa Enua (health and education in particular); (4) Improved transport infrastructure (ports, airports); (5) Better and cheaper internet connectivity in Pa Enua; (6) developing an employment-creation strategy for the Pa Enua; (7) increasing incentives to "remain in place" or return to Pa Enua from abroad or from Rarotonga.
+- (1) Developing a better knowledge base of the determinants of out-migration; - (2) Identifying and assessing policy options and prospects; - (3) Improving social services in Pa Enua (health and education in particular); - (4) Improved transport infrastructure (ports, airports); - (5) Better and cheaper internet connectivity in Pa Enua; - (6) developing an employment-creation strategy for the Pa Enua; - (7) increasing incentives to "remain in place" or return to Pa Enua from abroad or from Rarotonga.